About Eidetica

 - a spiritual doctrine

-It is a cognitive architecture: a way of understanding how humans process, integrate, and act on information in a rapidly shifting world.
+It is a cognitive architecture: a framework for understanding how humans process, integrate, and act on information in a rapidly changing world.

-Its purpose is clarity—a map for navigating complexity without losing meaning.
+Its purpose is clarity — a way to navigate complexity without losing meaning.

 The Name

-Eidetica derives from eidos (εἶδος), meaning “form, essence, that by which something is seen or known.”
+Eidetica derives from eidos (εἶδος), meaning “form or that by which something is known.”

 About the Author

-He is completing The Complete Eidetica Theory, a two-volume work that lays out the narrative and technical foundations of the model.
+He is completing The Complete Eidetica Theory, a two-volume work presenting the narrative and scientific foundations of the Unified Coherence Architecture.